 And if that was the result in 2005, one can only imagine how much faster your visitors make that decision now because Internet users are much more savvy now than they were in 2005.
 They’re no longer taken in by all that glitz and glamor and those flashy backgrounds and banners.
 Now, they want substance, something they can sink their teeth into.

 In 2005 you could still count the number of blogs on the Web.
-Now, in 2013, it’s like trying to count the grains of sand on a beach.
+Now, it’s like trying to count the grains of sand on a beach.
 If your design doesn’t scream “credibility and quality content” your first time visitors know they have thousands of others to choose from and they’ll be gone in less than one second.

 Does that mean you need to spend money on a premium theme or a high-priced designer?
 Not necessarily.
 If you have the skills you can tweak any theme, even the freebies.